 .
 It's a steep climb followed by a fast and flowing and mostly downhill section to the Four Corners junction.
 At end of Hobbit, make a right onto Tinpot

-, which is a big descent down to the town of Lenado, where you'll make a left onto Woody Creek Road.
+, which is a big descent to the town of Lenado, where you'll make a left onto Woody Creek Road.
 You'll find aid station #1 in this area.

 You're now on a big road descent, first dirt, then pavement, down to Woody Creek.
-At road's end, make a VERY sharp left, really a 180-degree turn, onto Upper River Road.
+At the road's end, make a VERY sharp left, almost a 180-degree left turn, onto Upper River Road.
 Pedal past the Woody Creek Tavern, make a brief right onto Smith Hill Way, and then a quick left onto the Aspen Mass

 bike path, which climbs up to the Intercept Lot.